enovance/puppetlabs-java/README.markdown

 * `distribution`: The Java distribution to install.
 Valid options:  'jdk', 'jre', or, where the platform supports alternative packages, 'sun-jdk', 'sun-jre', 'oracle-jdk', 'oracle-jre'.
 Default: 'jdk'.

 * `java_alternative`: The name of the Java alternative to use.
 If you set this parameter, *you must also set the `java_alternative_path`.* Valid options: String.
 The command `update-java-alternatives -l` will show which choices are available.
-Default: OS and distribution dependent defaults on *deb systems, undefined on others.
+Default: OS and distribution dependent defaults on *deb systems, undef on others.

 * `java_alternative_path`: *Required when `java_alternative` is specified.* The path to the `java` command.
 Valid option: String.
-Default: OS and distribution dependent defaults on *deb systems, undefined on others.
+Default: OS and distribution dependent defaults on *deb systems, undef on others.

 * `package`: The name of the Java package.
 This is configurable in case you want to install a non-standard Java package.
 If not set, the module will install the appropriate package for the `distribution` parameter and target platform.
 If you set `package`, the `distribution` parameter will do nothing.
 Valid option: String.
-Default: undefined.
+Default: undef.

 * `version`: The version of Java to install, if you want to ensure a particular version.
 Valid options: 'present', 'installed', 'latest', or a string matching `/^[.+_0-9a-zA-Z:-]+$/`.
 Default: 'present'.